Andersen helps Maple Leafs beat Bruins 3-1 to force Game 7 - Philly

+TORONTO (AP) - The Toronto Maple Leafs won this one for their city.

-TORONTO (AP) - Frederik Andersen stopped 32 shots to lead the Toronto Maple Leafs to a 3-1 win over the Boston Bruins on Monday night, forcing a decisive Game 7 in the first-round series.
+Frederik Andersen stopped 32 shots to lead the Maple Leafs to a 3-1 win over the Boston Bruins on Monday night, forcing a decisive Game 7 in the first-round series.

+The victory came hours after 10 people were killed when a van drove onto a sidewalk in Toronto's north end and struck multiple pedestrians.
+Most of the players woke from their pregame naps to learn of the incident at 1:30 p.m. that also injured 15 people.

+"We're sending all our love," said Maple Leafs forward Mitch Marner, who scored the tiebreaking goal and added an assist.
+"This is a big win for us after an emotional day."

-William Nylander, Mitch Marner and Tomas Plekanec scored for the Maple Leafs, who trailed the series 3-1 before winning two straight.
-They also trailed 1-0 early in the second period of this one.
-Nikita Zaitsev added two assists, and Marner and Plekanec each had one.
+William Nylander and Tomas Plekanec also scored for Toronto.
+Nikita Zaitsev added two assists, and Plekanec also had one.
+The Maple Leafs, who trailed the series 3-1 before winning two straight, were behind 1-0 early in the second period of this one.

 Jake DeBrusk scored for the Bruins, and Tuukka Rask - pulled in Game 5 at home, finished with 27 saves.